Why and How to Install Bar Ends On A Mountain Bike

 ● High speed on level grounds

 Another noteworthy reason for installing bar ends is to improve a mountain biker’s aerodynamics.
 You could call it a faster getaway, which is more pronounced on flat trails.
 It happens when you lift your weight by holding the bar ends, a bit off the saddle, and pedaling fast.
-The resulting sprint is not close to being a lead actor in fast and furious, but good enough to propel you over long distances.
-When you assume a relaxed cycling posture, it begins to feel like cruising on a high-speed roadster.
+The resulting sprint is not close to being a lead actor in Fast and furious, but good enough to propel you over long distances.
+When you assume a relaxed cycling posture, it feels like cruising on a high-speed roadster.

 ● A lift for the bike during maintenance and repair